-Human beings have an innate need to attach to others, we need to attach so we are not alone in the world so we can survive, as children we have close emotional bonds to our caregivers otherwise we would not survive and would physically die within a few hours or days if left alone.
-Bonding therefore is important to survival.
-Typically bonding is about an interactive process which is more than liking another, bonding is characterised by our emotions, trust, affection, love, loyalty for example it involves our deep emotions and our innate need to belong; the strongest of bonds are formed in the parental bonds with babies.
+Human beings have an innate need to attach to others, we need to attach so we are not alone in the world, so we can survive, as children we have close emotional bonds to our caregivers otherwise we would not survive and would physically die within a few hours or days if left alone.
+Bonding is a natural process ensuring the human race go on, we are born with the ability to seek proximity to our caregivers so we survive.
+Typically bonding is about an interactive process which is more than liking another, as an infant we cry, coo and gurgle to attract our caregivers attention or to alert them that we needs something.
+Bonding is characterised by our emotions, trust, affection, love, loyalty for example it involves our deep emotions and our innate need to belong; the strongest of bonds are formed in the parental bonds with babies.

 The trauma bond is very resistant to change; the bond is traumatic because this type of bonding is the result of intermittent reward and punishment which is reinforced over time.
 The passive aggressive behaviour of a significant other i.e. lover, husband, wife, father, mother or anyone who we feel love for and rely on to meet our needs.
 The intermittent positive rewards reinforcement interlaid and intermittent with aggression and abuse creates powerful emotional bonds.
 The behaviour is acted out to control and overpower victims into submission enmeshing them, making them like a puppet on a set of strings which the puppet master has control over.
 The bond is difficult to unattached from because of the intensity to belong and the need to love and be loved.
 Un-attaching is difficult but not impossible; think of it like cutting the cord, cutting the strings so the puppet master is no longer able to control or have power over you.